Cold-Process Soap Making Instructions

 Mix6.
 Make sure to stir the same direction the whole time.
 The stirring pattern should be around the perimiter of the bucket as well as through the center.

 Mix Until Trace7.
-With an immersion blender, it should take about 3-5 minutes to reach "trace".
+With a blender, it should take about 3-5 minutes to reach "trace".
 If drizzled soap stays on top of the mixture, you have reached trace.

 At Trace, Add Herbs8.
 Once you have reached trace, go ahead and add the herbs.
 Blend the herbs thoroughly and make sure that you continue to stir the